metaplex-foundation/developer-hub/src/pages/bubblegum/hashed-nft-data.md

 }
 ```

-The data hash and creator hash are added to a leaf schema along with other information needed to uniquely identify the leaf:
+The data hash and creator hash are added to a leaf schema along with other information needed to uniquely identify the leaf.
+The separation of data and creator hashes is done for a similar reason as `seller_fee_basis_points` - if a marketplace wants to validate a creator array, it can pass around a 32-byte array of already-hashed `MetadataArgs` along with the creator array.
+The values in the creator array can be evaluated, and then hashed into the `creator_hash` and combined with the other existing information into the leaf schema.

 ```rust
 #[derive(BorshSerialize, BorshDeserialize, PartialEq, Eq, Debug, Clone)]